Gadget-Freak/current2motionboard/README.md

-How to
+What's this?
 --------------

-this is for M5Stack and ArduinoIDE
+this is Arduino sketch works with CT sensor(CTT-10-CLS-CV10), M5Stack and MotionBoard Cloud.

 Hardware Requirements